FrancisCrickInstitute/babs-template-rnaseq/README.md

 or other build tool should be able to run on this state, and populate the directories with the necessary scripts to analyse the data and also run those scripts to generate the output (both the scientist-viewable reports, and the bioinformatician-consumable data objects).

+The idea would be that we could build with e.g. `make simulate` to test a design before data is in; `make preprocess` to just run nextflow, `make all` to do everything.
+We could have a `run=FALSE` flag to just build the scripts without executing them.

 # Nextflow submission